How to prepare your home for winter

 Efficient loft and wall cavity insulation are key to creating an insulated home.

-Insulation doesn't have to be an expense; several government grants that pay for the installation.
-Check with your local council.
+Insulation doesn't have to be an expense; there are several government grants available that can pay for the installation.
+Check with your local council to see what grants are on offer.

 2. Draught excluders